-Violations of the European Convention on Human Rights ("the Convention") must be pleaded throughout the proceedings before the national court, so that a potential application to the European Court of Human Rights ("the Court") can be prepared from the outset.
-Moreover, where a case involves violations of fundamental rights, lawyers should seek to have those violations established by the national court: if the national court finds there is a violation, no subsequent application to the European Court of Human Rights may be required.
+Violations of the European Convention on Human Rights ("the Convention") must be pleaded throughout the proceedings before the national court, so that a potential application to the European Court of Human Rights ("the Court") can be prepared from the outset of the proceedings.
+Moreover, where a case involves violations of fundamental rights, lawyers should seek to have those violations established by the national court: if the national court finds that there is a violation, no subsequent application to the European Court of Human Rights will be required.
 Violations of Articles of the Convention must be pleaded substantively at first instance, with specific reference to the applicable Convention Articles.
-It is essential to plead the same Convention arguments on appeal and to the highest national court, or any other constitutional court or court of cassation which acts as a court of last resort.
-The principle of subsidiarity requires that national courts must have the opportunity to consider and redress the alleged violation(s).
-If they fail to provide redress an application may be made to the Court.
+It is essential to plead the same Convention arguments on appeal, then to the highest national court, or any other constitutional court or court of cassation which acts as a court of last resort.
+The principle of subsidiarity requires that national courts must have the opportunity to prevent, detect and redress the alleged violation(s) themselves.
+If they fail to provide redress, an application may be made to the Court.